Technical SEO Impact on AI Citations: 8,000 Page Study

 As AI-powered search platforms like ChatGPT, Perplexity, and Google AI Mode become primary discovery channels, SEO teams face a critical question: Do the same technical SEO factors that help pages rank in Google also influence AI citations?

 This study analyzed 8,000 web pages across 15 industries to identify correlations between technical SEO factors and AI citation rates.
 Our findings reveal that while technical SEO doesn't function as a direct ranking signal for AI systems, it creates foundational conditions that significantly impact citation probability.
+Learn more about technical SEO for AI citations and use our AI Visibility Checker to analyze your technical SEO.

 Pages Analyzed